A stochastic analysis of greedy routing in a spatially dependent sensor network: Numerical results

 All the numerical integration and routing simulations were performed in Matlab on a standard machine.
 The built-in Halton sequence generator was employed for the quasi-Monte Carlo integration.
-For a given value of $z$, it took between $10^2$ to $10^4$ points to obtain a quasi-Monte Carlo estimate of the conditional distribution $\Prob(Z_n\leq z|+)$.
+For a given value of $z$, it took between $10^2$ to $10^4$ points to obtain a quasi-Monte Carlo estimate of the conditional distribution $\Prob(Z_n\leq z|+)$ where $n$ ranged from $2$ to $20$.
+The actual number of points depends on the number of hops $n$; more hops require more points.
+The exact relationship between the required number of points and $n$ is not known as the number of points also depends on $\lambda$, but future analytic empirical work may shed light on the relationship.
 The importance sampling step improved the rate of convergence, particularly for high $\lambda$.
-The actual number of points depends on the number of hops; more hops require more points.
 All calculations took no longer than an hour to complete, and usually considerably less.

 We compared the dependent model to routing simulations of various ensemble sizes with and without a blinking sleep scheme.
 Generally, between $10^3$ to $10^5$ routing simulations were required.
 Similar to the integration process, higher hop numbers required more simulations to give converged results.
 The routing simulations are based on the same assumptions made in the mathematical model.